 Isaiah 12 and Wells of Salvation

-Isaiah chapter 12 talks about drawing water from the wells of salvation.
+Isaiah chapter 12 contains a powerful principle for effective prayer.
+The passage talks about drawing water from the wells of salvation.
 What are the wells of salvation, and how do we draw water from them?
-First lets read the passage:
+First, let’s read it:

 Isaiah 12:2-6 (NRSV)

 I will trust, and will not be afraid,

 for the Lord God is my strength and my might;

 With joy you will draw water from the wells of salvation.
 And you will say in that day:

 call on his name;